technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 This project is designed to work well with the Azure Developer CLI which makes it easier to develop apps locally, deploy them to Azure, and monitor them.

-1. Switch back to the GitHub code space tab, Run below command to Initialize a new azd environment:
+1. Switch back to the GitHub code space tab, Run the below command to Initialize a new azd environment:

 +++azd init+++